kyoung/trek/PMO.md

          - http://www.webdesign.org/photoshop/special-effects/space-nebula.13396.html
          - http://design.tutsplus.com/tutorials/ringed-planet-supernova-photoshop--psd-12301
          - http://glennclovis.deviantart.com/art/Helio-Nebula-Tutorial-115604344?q=1&qo=1
-     - [x] It would be nice to be able to scan the star: We'd need a basic mesh for it, but that seems pretty simple
+     - [x] It would be nice to be able to scan the star: We"d need a basic mesh for it, but that seems pretty simple

 ## v 0.19 The third dimention!
 [COMPLETE-ISH]
 - [x] z-axis implementation
-    - [x] Allow ships to set course using 'm': 0-250, 750-1000 are both valid sets... anything else, just turn the ship around
+    - [x] Allow ships to set course using "m": 0-250, 750-1000 are both valid sets... anything else, just turn the ship around
     - [x] display -/+ z values on system map displays
     - [x] have the stations start at positions other than z : 0
     - [x] figure out if/how to patch the rotation of the ship
         - turning left/right while pitched up does different things depending on the angle of attack... we could get all fancy with quaternions, but at the end of the day, this is meant to be a ship, not a fighter.
-It would make sense for safety reasons to limit the accumulation of angular momentum, and if we decide we're okay with this, we don't have to do anything.
+It would make sense for safety reasons to limit the accumulation of angular momentum, and if we decide we"re okay with this, we don"t have to do anything.
 - [x] have radiation levels increase the closer you get to the star
     - [x] safety zone > 20AU should allow a safe muster point
     - [x] science scans of the star should indicate this information